Tunable Topological Phases in Quantum Kirigamis: System size dependence of

-\ul{System size dependence of $M^*$:} In \Fig{fig:parametersS5} we show the system size dependence of $r,t$ as a function of $M$ for a fixed $\theta = 0, \frac{\pi}{6}$.
+In \Fig{fig:parametersS5} we show the system size dependence of $r,t$ as a function of $M$ for a fixed $\theta = 0, \frac{\pi}{6}$.
 We find that the critical point $M^*$ (where $r=t$) is independent of the system size.
 We further note that near $M \sim -4$, where the bulk gap closes, system size needs to be significantly large to reduce finite size effects.